streamnative/flink-example/README.md

 ### Prepare the environment.

+#### Manually

 Download and set up a standalone Pulsar locally.
-Read this [tutorial](https://pulsar.apache.org/docs/en/standalone/) and config the Pulsar one by one.
+Read this [tutorial](https://pulsar.apache.org/docs/en/standalone/) and enable the transaction in Pulsar.

+#### Homebrew (for macOS and Linux)

-If you use macOS and Homebrew, you can use our  pre-written [Formula](https://github.com/streamnative/homebrew-streamnative).
+If you use Homebrew, you can download our pre-written [Formula](https://github.com/streamnative/homebrew-streamnative).
 Just execute these commands below.

 ```shell
 brew tap streamnative/streamnative